websmurf/cloudsql-backup/README.md

 | `DATABASE`           | The names of the databases you wish to backup |
 | `STORAGE_PATH`       | The path where the backup will be stored      |

-On execution, the container will generate a backup of the databases you've provided as a `backup-YYYYMMDD.sql` file.
+On execution, the container will generate a backup of the databases you've provided as a `backup-YYYYMMDD.sql.gz` file.